 Connecticut Innovations, Incorporated ("CI").
 Under its General Obligation Bond Program, CI may issue bonds secured by a SCRF to finance eligible economic development and information technology projects.
-As of February 1, 2021, no such bonds are outstanding.
+As of February 1, 2022, no such bonds are outstanding.
 Although there remains legislative authority for the issuance of bonds secured by SCRFs under the Umbrella Bond Program, no loans have been initiated under that program since 1985, and CI does not anticipate a resumption of any lending activity under that program.

 Connecticut Municipal Redevelopment Authority ("CMRA").
-The 2019 Budget Act established a new quasipublic agency, effective October 1, 2019, named the Connecticut Municipal Redevelopment Authority (the "CMRA") for the purpose of, among others, stimulating economic and transit-oriented development, encouraging residential housing development, stimulating new investments, and assisting municipalities in development and redevelopment efforts.
+The CMRA was established for the purpose of, among others, stimulating economic and transit-oriented development, encouraging residential housing development, stimulating new investments, and assisting municipalities in development and redevelopment efforts.
 The CMRA is authorized to issue bonds, notes and other obligations in such amounts as in the opinion of the board are necessary to provide sufficient funds for carrying out its purposes which shall be general obligations of the CMRA.
 However, in the event any bond, note or other obligation of the CMRA cannot be paid by the CMRA, the State shall assume the liability of and make payment on such debt.